 The “Cooling Vest Comparison” experiment on our landing page:

 Showed that a certain cooling vest was making wildly false claims, later proven false by two different university physiology labs.
 Guess what else?
 That vest actually had a 5-Star rating on Amazon.
 A scam product, with a 5-Star rating.
-That business has since gone out of business, it’s rating eventually fell, yet it’s still listed on Amazon clearing its inventory.
+That company has since gone out of business, it’s rating eventually fell, yet it’s still listed on Amazon clearing its inventory.

 There is an entire cottage industry that bribes and sells fake 5-Star reviews online.